First Lady of the United States: Role

 Over the course of the 20th century, it became increasingly common for first ladies to select specific causes to promote, usually ones that are not politically divisive.
 It is common for the first lady to hire a staff to support these activities.
 Lady Bird Johnson pioneered environmental protection and beautification.
 Pat Nixon encouraged volunteerism and traveled extensively abroad; Betty Ford supported women's rights; Rosalynn Carter aided those with mental disabilities; Nancy Reagan founded the Just Say No drug awareness campaign; Barbara Bush promoted literacy; Hillary Clinton sought to reform the healthcare system in the U.S.; Laura Bush supported women's rights groups, and encouraged childhood literacy.
-Michelle Obama became identified with supporting military families and tackling childhood obesity; and Melania Trump used her position to help children, including prevention of cyberbullying and support for those whose lives are affected by drugs.
+Michelle Obama became identified with supporting military families and tackling childhood obesity; and Jill Biden focused her support on military families and White House history.
+The current first lady Melania Trump has used her position to help children, including prevention of cyberbullying and support for those whose lives are affected by drugs.
+She has also used her position as first lady to fight against non-consensual intimate imagery ("revenge porn") or deepfakes posted to online sites and social media applications, typically made with assistance through artificial intelligence, which helped influence the passing of the TAKE IT DOWN Act.

 Since 1964, the incumbent and all living former first ladies are honorary members of the board of trustees of the National Cultural Center, the John F. Kennedy Center for the Performing Arts.

-Near the end of her husband's presidency, Clinton became the first first lady to seek political office, when she ran for United States Senate.
+Near the end of her husband's presidency, Hillary Clinton became the first first lady to seek political office, when she ran for United States Senate.
 During the campaign, her daughter Chelsea took over much of the first lady's role.
 Victorious, Clinton served as junior senator from New York from 2001 to 2009, when she resigned to become President Obama's secretary of state.
 Later, she was the Democratic Party nominee for president in the 2016 election, but lost to Donald Trump.

+Some first ladies have taken on larger roles in their husbands' administrations.
+Hillary Clinton played a prominent role in shaping public healthcare policy.
+Others, like Rosalynn Carter, regularly attended Cabinet meetings, often sitting quietly in the back of the room.
+More recently, Jill Biden has also participated in Cabinet meetings, stitting at the cabinet table alongside Cabinet officers.